harness/developer-hub/docs/continuous-delivery/troubleshoot-cd-with-aida.md

 ### Processing the error logs of a failed Kubernetes deployment

-AIDA processes the error logs of a Kubernetes failed deployment and provide remediation to help developers figure out how resolve the failures.
-AIDA helps find resolution errors within or outside of Harness.
+AIDA processes the error logs of a failed Kubernetes deployment and provide remediation to help developers figure out how resolve the failures.
+AIDA helps find resolution to errors within or outside of Harness.

 For example, a Kubernetes deployment failed due to a non-existent namespace in a cluster.